 Performance management software is designed to capture the employee’s progress toward goals and contributions to key result areas of the business.
 Many of these applications tie employee ratings to a numeric value that can be used when determining how much variable pay to provide to an employee.
 For example, if one employee earns a rating of five out of five, perhaps that’s worth a bonus of $1,000, whereas a rating of four earns only $250.

 Zoho People is low-cost HR software that can manage your variable pay with pay-for-performance features, including offering direct feedback to your employees, tracking changes in their performance, and setting goals.
 Zoho People also lets employees review their peers, highlight their own skill sets, and get ratings from their managers.
-Start a free 15-day trial.
+Sign up for a free 15-day trial.

 A CRM system like Zoho can be used to track customer data, including customer sales, projects, and feedback.
 You can then use that data to feed into your variable pay program, such as providing an incentive to employees when their customers renew a contract.
 Zoho CRM is free for up to 3 users, but if you need more users, you can get a free 15-day trial.